petermeissner/hellno/blogpost/hellnoBlogpost.md

 unloadNamespace("hellno")
 ```

-Now we install the hellnotest package from Github and load it.
-The package uses hellno internally in two functions.
-While internal uses of `data.frame()` and `as.data.frame()` will work with `stringsAsFactors=FALSE` as default this does not change how things work everywhere else.
+Now we install the hellnotest package from GitHub and load it.
+The hellnotest package imports hellno and therefore its function `hellno_df()` will not convert character vectors to factor while functions outside the packages scope will not be affected: